MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-For training the model, the chosen hyperparameters are by default taken from the Python script's Argparser.
+For training the model, the chosen hyperparameters were by default taken from the Python script's Argparser.
 We found this to be easier than taking from a config file.
-A config file can be found under /src/models/config.
+Config files could be found under /src/models/config.

-In the script, we set the default values in the argparsers, which can be overwritten when running the command: 'python ./src/models/train_model.py' --epochs 10 --lr 0.01', which configures the script to run with 10 epochs and a learning rate of 0.01.
-The argsparser passes either the default or selected values to the wandb.init() function, whereafter the hyperparameters are loaded into the training script as follows:
+In the script, we set the default values in the argparsers, which could be overwritten when running the command: 'python ./src/models/train_model.py' --epochs 10 --lr 0.01'.
+This command line would configure the script to run with 10 epochs and a learning rate of 0.01 instead of the default values.
+The argsparser passed either the default or selected values to the wandb.init() function, whereafter the hyperparameters were loaded into the training script as follows:

 config = wandb.config
     lr = config.lr